myou-engine/myou-engine-js/README.md

 as parameter the canvas will also be inserted on it.

 #### Api configuration
-You can set some parameteres to configure the myou's api.
+You can set some parameters to configure myou's behaviour.

 ```coffee-script
 MYOU_PARAMS =